-Multi-Channel Shop and Buy Experiences.
-Our consumer and small and medium-sized business customers increasingly use the Internet to research both online and desktop products and services.
-Some customers buy and use our products and services entirely online.
+Multi-Channel Shop-and-Buy Experiences.
+Our consumer and small and medium-sized business customers increasingly use the Internet and mobile devices, such as smartphones and tablets, to research products and services.
+Some customers buy and use our products and services entirely online or through their mobile devices.
 Others purchase desktop products and services using the Internet.
-Still others prefer to make their final decision at a retail location.
-We coordinate our websites, promotions and retail displays in support of this integrated multi-channel shop and buy model.
+Still others make their final decision at a retail location.
+We coordinate our websites, promotions and retail displays to support this integrated, multi-channel, shop-and-buy model.

 Direct Sales Channel.
-We sell many of our products and services for small and medium-sized businesses, consumers and accounting professionals directly to our customers through our websites and call centers.
-Telesales continues to be an effective channel for serving customers that want live help selecting the products and services that are right for their needs.
+We sell many of our products and services for small and medium-sized businesses, consumers and accounting professionals directly through our websites and call centers.
+Telesales continues to be an effective channel for serving customers that want live help to select the products and services that are right for their needs.

-In our Financial Services business, we sell our products and services to financial institutions using a direct sales model and, to a lesser but increasing extent, in cooperation with core processing partners.
-Our typical sales cycle is approximately nine to eighteen months for new financial institutions and four to six months for add-on sales to existing customers.
+Our Financial Services business sells its products and services to financial institutions using a direct sales model and, to a lesser but increasing extent, in cooperation with core processing partners.
+Our typical sales cycle is approximately nine to 18 months for new financial institutions, and four to six months for add-on sales to existing customers.

-Retail Channel.
-We sell our QuickBooks, TurboTax and Quicken desktop software as well as our QuickBooks Payroll and Intuit Online Payroll services and merchant credit card payment processing services at retail locations across the United States.
-We sell these products and services directly and through distributors to office supply superstores, warehouse clubs, consumer electronics retailers, general mass merchandisers, online retailers, and catalogers.
+Retail Channel .
+We sell our QuickBooks, TurboTax and Quicken desktop software, as well as our QuickBooks Payroll and Intuit Online Payroll services and merchant credit card payment processing services, at retail locations across the United States.
+We sell these products and services directly and through distributors to office supply superstores, warehouse clubs, consumer electronics retailers, general mass merchandisers, online retailers and catalogs.
 In Canada and other international markets we also rely on distributors and other third parties who sell products into the retail channel.
 The retail channel provides broad customer reach through retailer-sponsored advertising and exposure to retail foot traffic.
-This channel also gives us the opportunity to communicate our product and service lineup and messages through multiple touch points and allows us to serve our customers at relatively modest cost.
+This channel also gives us the opportunity to communicate our products, services and messages through multiple touch points and allows us to serve our customers at relatively modest cost.

 Other Channels.
 We have strategies to address the alliance partner, solution provider and personal computer hardware manufacturer channels.
 Revenue from these channels is currently less significant than revenue from our direct and retail channels, but it is growing.
 We sell our consumer and small business products and services through selected alliance partners, primarily banks, credit unions, and securities and investment firms.
 These alliance partners help us reach new customers at the point of transaction and drive growth and market share by extending our online reach.
 Solution providers combine our products and services with value-added marketing, sales and technical expertise to deliver a complete solution at the local level.
 Relationships with selected personal computer hardware manufacturers help us attract new customers for our core software offerings.
-As we expand our mobile and global offerings, we expect that key strategic partnerships will become increasingly important to our business.
-For example, we plan to market and sell some of our offerings through mobile phone service and hardware providers.
+As we expand our mobile and global offerings, we expect that strategic partnerships will become increasingly important to our business.
+For example, we are marketing and selling some of our offerings through mobile phone service and hardware providers.

-In our Financial Services business, we have joint marketing arrangements with several core processing vendors.
-They include Fiserv, Inc.; Open Solutions, Inc.; Fidelity Information Services, Inc.; Metavante Corporation (now part of Fidelity Information Services); and Computer Services Inc. To deliver bill payment and bill presentment services to our financial institution customers, we also maintain value-added reseller relationships with major providers such as Metavante Corporation and CheckFree Corporation (part of Fisery).
+Our Financial Services business has joint marketing arrangements with several core processing vendors.
+They include Fisery, Inc.; Open Solutions, Inc.; Fidelity Information Services, Inc.; and Computer Services Inc. To deliver bill payment and bill presentment services to our financial institution customers, we also maintain value-added reseller relationships with major providers such as Fidelity Information Services and Fisery.